nicolashernandez/PyRATA/README.md

 # PyRATA
 -------------

-PyRATA is an acronym which stands for "Python Rule-based feAture sTructure Analysis" or "Python Rule-bAsed Text Analysis".
+PyRATA is an acronym which stands both for "Python Rule-based feAture sTructure Analysis" and "Python Rule-bAsed Text Analysis".
+Indeed, PyRATA is not onlyt dedicated to process textual data.

-# Description
+## Description
 -------------

-Traditional regular expression (RE) engines handle character strings; In other words lists of character tokens. re are used to define patterns which are used to recognized some phenomena in texts.
+Traditional regular expression (RE) engines handle character strings; In other words, lists of character tokens.
+In Natural Language Processing, RE are used to define patterns which are used to recognized some phenomena in texts.
-In Natural Language Processing, they are the essence of the rule-based approach for analysing the texts.
+They are the essence of the rule-based approach for analysing the texts.

 But character strings are a poor data structure.
-In the present work, we aim at offering both a language and engine implementation for working on lists of token, a token being defined as a feature structure (right now a feature feature is only made of a set of attribute name/value (i.e. a map/dict) with primitive type as allowed value; more precisely in the current implementation only the String).
+In the present work, we are dealing with lists of dict tokens.
+The dict python type is a data structure to represent a set of attribute name/value.
+Right now we only handle primitive types as allowed values.

-The objective is to offer a language and an engine to define patterns aiming at matching (parts of) feature structure lists.
-In the first version, the interpretation of patterns will be integrated in python operations.
+The objective is to offer a language and an engine to define patterns aiming at matching (parts of) lists of featureset.

-In the most common use case, a token list is a data structure used to represent a sentence as sequence of words, each word token coming with a set of features.
+In the most common use case, a featureset list is a data structure used to represent a sentence as sequence of words, each word token coming with a set of features.
-The data structure is not limited to the representation of sentences.
+But it is not limited to the representation of sentences.
 It can also be used to represent a text, with the sentence as token unit.
 Each sentence with its own set of features.

-The API is developed to be similar to the python re module API.
+The API is developed to be familiar for whom who develop with the python re module API.

 In comparison
   * [nltk.RegexpParser](https://gist.github.com/alexbowe/879414) ; http://www.nltk.org/_modules/nltk/chunk/regexp.html#RegexpChunkParser ; http://nbviewer.jupyter.org/github/lukewrites/NP_chunking_with_nltk/blob/master/NP_chunking_with_the_NLTK.ipynb
   * pattern
   * ruta
   * xpath from me over graph of objects

+### Limitations
+* cannot handle overlapping annotations

 # Install and run
 -----------------